Breeds

 5. Decent egg-layer

-Let’s face it; most people keep chickens mainly to collect a daily amount of yummy, fresh eggs.
-And it’s no extra work for the chickens, just their way to paying rent :).
-Most Frizzle chickens are a Cochin, Polish, or Silkie mix, and all these breeds are decent egg layers.
+Let’s face it: Most people keep chickens mainly to collect a daily amount of yummy, fresh eggs.
+It’s no extra work for the chickens; it’s just their way of paying rent!

 close up of a Frizzle hen sitting on eggs